-- Participate in a handover period of induction and training prior to the beginning of the term of office, and, if requested, attend further training and development during the year. - Share responsibility for the day-to-day running, overall wellbeing and administration of TLSU. - Ensure the views of students from minority groups are represented in all of TLSU's work. - Represent, where necessary, members of TLSU that together form a minority group within the student body. - Oversee activities relating to financial hardship, funding and employment issues. - Support and champion campaigns and activities on welfare issues (including mental health, sexual health, personal safety, and others). - Work with and promote Trinity Laban support services, such as Student Services, the Health Centre, Learning Support and the Counselling Service. - Be available for the Freshers' Fortnight to help with the running of events and welcoming students to Trinity Laban. - Take an active role in any welfare and sustainability campaigns and promote these to students. - Attend regular TLSU meetings, and all Trinity Laban meetings delegated by the President that have relevance to the position; including the Sustainability Working Group.
-If you cannot attend for any reason, you must find an alternative attendee to ensure SU representation. - Undertake all tasks delegated to you by the President. - Take initiative in the development and improvement of TLSU, putting your ideas forward to the TLSU Executive Committee. - Present half-termly verbal and termly written reports on your progress in the role to the President and SU Administrator. - Accept all duties enumerated throughout the Constitution where relevant to the position of Welfare Officer of TLSU. - To facilitate all EDI based events in conjunction with The Events Officer and The Brand and Communications Officer - Act as an approachable, friendly contact point for international students, referring them to the appropriate professional services, both internally and externally, and monitoring their progress. - Raise awareness of any disadvantages suffered by international students in their education and welfare with the authorities of the college and campaign for remedial action. - Promote the interests of international members within the Students' Union and ensure that international students are participating in activities they enjoy. - Welcome all Turing scheme, or foreign exchange, students and help them to adjust to life at TL. - Ensure that the views of LGBTQ+ students are represented in all of TLSU's work. - Act as a general point of contact for all students who identify as part of the LGBTQ+ community at TL. - Work with TLSU to raise awareness of relevant LGBTQ+ campaigns, e.g. LGBTQ+ History Month.

-- Ensure that the views of students from minority backgrounds are represented in all of TLSU's work - Represent any member of TLSU who experiences racism.
+- Represent, where necessary, members of TLSU that together form a minority group within the student body. - Oversee activities relating to financial hardship, funding and employment issues. - Support and champion campaigns and activities on welfare issues (including mental health, sexual health, personal safety, and others). - Work with and promote Trinity Laban support services, such as Student Services, the Health Centre, Learning Support and the Counselling Service. - Take an active role in any welfare and sustainability campaigns and promote these to students. - Undertake all tasks delegated to you by the President. - Take initiative in the development and improvement of TLSU, putting your ideas forward to the TLSU Executive Committee. - Accept all duties enumerated throughout the Constitution where relevant to the position of Welfare Officer of TLSU. - To facilitate all EDI based events in conjunction with The Executive Committee and The Brand and Communications Officer. - Act as an approachable, friendly contact point for international students, referring them to the appropriate professional services, both internally and externally, and monitoring their progress. - Raise awareness of any disadvantages suffered by international students in their education and welfare with the authorities of the college and campaign for remedial action. - Promote the interests of international members within the Students' Union and ensure that international students are participating in activities they enjoy. - Welcome all Turing scheme, or foreign exchange, students and help them to adjust to life at TL. - Ensure that the views of LGBTQ+ students are represented in all of TLSU's work. - Act as a general point of contact for all students who identify as part of the LGBTQ+ community at TL. - Work with TLSU to raise awareness of relevant LGBTQ+ campaigns, e.g. LGBTQ+ History Month. - Ensure that the views of students from minority backgrounds are represented in all of TLSU's work. - Represent any member of TLSU who experiences racism.
 In the Equality Act 2010, race means your colour, or your nationality (including your citizenship).
-It can also mean your ethnic or national origins, which may not be the same as your current nationality - Be responsible for representing issues facing disabled students at Trinity Laban and to encourage the participation of these students in the work of TLSU and the life of TL - To join student disciplinary panels as appropriate.
+It can also mean your ethnic or national origins, which may not be the same as your current nationality. - Be responsible for representing issues facing disabled students at Trinity Laban and to encourage the participation of these students in the work of TLSU and the life of TL.